cedrickchee/YDKGo/content/docs/profiling/_index.md

 error at each collection, summarizing the amount of memory collected and the length of the pause.

-What we are gonna see are bad traces followed by this pattern:
+What we will see are bad traces followed by this pattern:

 ```
     gc {0} @{1}s {2}%: {3}+...+{4} ms clock, {5}+...+{6} ms cpu, {7}->{8}->{9} MB, {10} MB goal, {11} P